What is a Family Help Assessment?

 To help us in our work with you, we need to know more about you and your family.
 The social worker, with help from you, your family and other agencies, will gather information on your situation.

-This process of getting to understand the situation, needs and wishes of your child and family is called a child and family social care assessment.
+This process of getting to understand the situation, needs and wishes of your child and family is called a Family Help Assessment.

-A child and family social care assessment helps us to agree with you what help and support you and your family might need and who could best give this help.
+A Family Help Assessment helps us to agree with you what help and support you and your family might need and who could best give this help.

-For all assessments, we will gather certain core information.
-When there is enough information to make a decision, the social worker, with agreement from their manager, will write the assessment and agree on a plan of action to help you.
+For all assessments, certain core information will be gathered.
+When there is enough information to make a decision, the worker, with agreement from their manager, will write the assessment and agree on a plan of action to help you.

 How is an assessment carried out?